synikitin/analytics6600/content/home/about.md

 # Course Description

-This course will introduce you to data science cycle of getting, preparing, visualizing and modeling data with intention of communication or automation.
-R language and Rstudio will be the primary tools to accomplish these tasks.
-The course book is [**R for Data Science**](http://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham.
+This course will introduce you to data science cycle of formulating a problem, getting, preparing, visualizing and modeling data with intention of communication or automation.
+We will examine a variety of issues that arise in real-world data science projects through case studies.
+Additionally, elements of programming and practical aspects of data science required to move through the cycle will be practiced using the R language.

 ![](img/data-science.png)